trinonandi/Path-Visualizer/README.md

 - Bidirectional Greedy Best First Search  (heuristic)
 - Bidirectional A* search  (heuristic)

-For the heuristic function, I chose the Manhattan Distance Each node in the grid can be traversed only Left, Right, Up and Down.
+For the heuristic function, I chose the Manhattan Distance.
+Each node in the grid can be traversed only Left, Right, Up and Down.
 No diagonal movement is allowed

 ## How to run